SparkCode/local-tts/README.md

 tts "Your text to convert to speech"
 ```

-### Anki Integration

-1. Run the command with your desired text
-2. Switch to Anki
-3. Create or edit a card
-4. Paste (⌘V) directly into any field - the file will be imported
-5. The MP3 file remains in the assets directory for backup

 ## Output

 - Files are saved in the `assets` directory with descriptive names:
   ```
   assets/your-text-YYYY-MM-DDTHH-mm-ss.mp3
   ```
-- File reference is copied to clipboard for direct import into Anki
+- File reference is copied to clipboard
 - Progress and status messages are displayed during conversion
 - Files are organized by text content and timestamp